Mimu-Chess/mimu/README.md

 1. Install dependencies with `bun install`.
 2. Start the app with `bun run desktop:dev`.
-3. Add a local UCI engine in `Engines`.
+3. Add a UCI engine in `Engines`.
 4. Use `Play vs AI`, `Match`, or `History / Analysis`.
-5. Reopen saved PGNs from local history when you want to review or analyze a game.
+5. Reopen saved PGNs from history when you want to review or analyze a game.

 ## Engine Support

-Mimu Chess is built for local UCI executables, including setups that need an extra weights file such as LC0 or Maia-style engines.
+Mimu Chess is built for UCI executables, including setups that need an extra weights file such as LC0 or Maia-style engines.

-## Local Data
+## Data Files

 Saved files live in the app config directory: